processone/docs.ejabberd.im/content/admin/guide/clustering.md

 removed from the load balancer, no new clients should be connecting to that node but established connections should be kept, thus allowing to remove a node smoothly, by stopping it after most clients disconnected by themselves.
 If the node is started again, it's immediately attached back to the cluster until it has been explicitly removed permanently from the cluster.

-To remove permanently a node from the cluster, a command must be run from the node to be removed:
+To remove a node from the cluster permanently, the following command must be run from the node:

 		#!console
 		$ ejabberdctl leave_cluster

 # Service Load-Balancing